Gimer-Studios/APIMyLlama/README.md

 If there are any issues please make a Github Issue Report.
 To get quicker support join our discord server.
 -[Discord Server](https://discord.gg/r6XazGtKg7) If there are any feature requests you may request them in the discord server.
 PLEASE NOTE this project is still in EARLY BETA.

+## FAQ

+#### 1. Why am I getting the module not found error?

+You most likely forgot to run the 'npm install' command after cloning the repository.

+#### 2. Why can't I use the API outside my network?

+You probably didn't port foward.
+And if you did your router may have not intialized the changes yet or applied them.

+#### 3. Ollama Serve command error "Error: listen tcp 127.0.0.1:11434: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted."

+If you get this error just close the Ollama app through the system tray on Windows.
+And if your on Linux just use systemctl to stop the Ollama process.
+Once done you can try running the ollama serve command again.

+#### 4. error: 'Error making request to Ollama API'

+If you have a custom port set for your Ollama server this is a simple fix.
+Just run the 'changeollamaport <YOUR_OLLAMA_SERVER_PORT>' and change it to the port your Ollama server is running on.

 ## Authors